AMarinhoSN/FleXgeo/README.md

 		optional arguments:
 		  -h, --help  show this help message and exit

 	 This script will output a set of plots as '.png' files and a 'XgeoObj.p', which is a pickle file that can be used to load the data on other scripts.
+The plots generated are:
+	 1. 2D line plots with conformations curvature and torsion values per residues
+	 2. Violin plots of the distribution of curvature and torsion values observed per residue

 	* Calculate distance between all conformations and a reference conformation on the ensemble.
 	```bash
 	$ python3.5 /path/to/FleXgeo/CalcEnsDistFromRef.py -in=XgeoObj.p
 	```
+	This script will output a distance matrix plot and a '.csv' file with the computed distances.

 	* Calculate distance between all conformations and an external reference conformation
 	```bash
 	$ python3.5 /path/to/FleXgeo/CalcEnsDistFromRef.py -in=XgeoObj.p -ext_ref=/path/to/ref_xgeo.csv
 	```

 	* Calculate residues Max Euclidean distance observed (dMax)
 		* Eliminate extreme bins outliers using a percentage treshold [default = 1% of the total conformations on the ensemble]
 	```bash